-“And, for those customers that require a little education and training, simply get away from talking bits and bytes and explain the feature and the value.
+“And, for those customers requiring little education and training, avoid talking bits and bytes, and instead explain the features and the value.
 Does anyone actually need to know how an SMS message is transmitted?
-I say no—they just need to know it works,” he says.
+I say no – they just need to know it works,” he says.

 Tips for Selling Unified Communications as a Service

 If you’re new to selling unified communications or if you haven’t been able to grow this part of your business, Wagner offers four suggestions:

 1. Provide an SD-WAN offering if possible, or use SIP/lines rather than cable broadband.
 “It will make the customer feel a lot better when it comes to the reliability of incoming and outbound lines,” Wagner says.

 He also advises making sure your vendor has at least two data centers that you can make calls through.
 “I also recommend that the data centers be at least 1,000 miles apart, which helps ensure you are going to get a ‘dial tone’ and the ability to make a call,” Wagner adds.

 2. Even with SD-WAN, make sure to set up appropriate firewall rules to ensure the quality of service (QoS) for your VoIP traffic.
 Firewalls must be configured to allow legitimate traffic and protect VoIP endpoints and not let them become a way for hackers to gain access or launch a denial-of-service attack on the broader network.